Bloomers: Women's rights

-The Bloomer also became a symbol of women's rights in the early 1850s.
+The Bloomer became a symbol of women's rights in the early 1850s.
 The same women—Elizabeth Cady Stanton, Lucy Stone, and Susan B. Anthony—who adopted the new form of dress also advocated women's right to vote.
-These women preferred to call their new style the "freedom dress."
+These women preferred to call their new style the "freedom dress", a two-piece outfit similar to the shalwar kameez of Central and South Asia.
 Crowds gathered to not only hear these women's radical words, but also to see their "scandalous" mode of dress.
 After three years, however, fearing that the new dress was drawing attention away from the suffragist cause, many of these women returned to corsets, long skirts, and more conventional forms of dress.
 In similar suit, the Dress Reform Association which was formed in 1856 called the outfit the "American costume" and focused on its health benefits rather than its political symbolism.
 Following the American Civil War, interest in the Bloomer costume waned almost completely until its resurgence in the 1890s.

 In the 1850s, the "bloomer" was a physical and metaphorical representation of feminist reform.
 This garment originated in late 1849 for the purpose of developing a style of dress for women that was less harmful to their health.
-Because it was less restricting than the previously popular attire, the bloomer provided more physical freedom for women.
+Because it was less restricting than the previous attire, the bloomer provided more physical freedom for women.
 Being a completely new and distinctively different form of dress, the bloomer garment also provided women with a metaphorical freedom, in the sense that it gave women not only more diverse dress options, but also the opportunity and power to choose their type of garment.

 Some individuals at the time even argued that the Bloomer dress should be adopted for moral reasons.
 A reporter noted that a group of "very intelligent appearing, lady-like women" met in Milford, Massachusetts in July 1852.
 The purpose of this meeting was to consider the propriety of adopting bloomers.
-The women unanimously passed a resolution approving the costume, declaring the currently existing fashion to be consistent with "moral evils" and arguing that the bloomer would facilitate women's efforts to engage in good works."
+The women unanimously passed a resolution approving the costume, declaring existing fashion to be consistent with "moral evils" and arguing that the bloomer would facilitate women's efforts to engage in good works."

-Feminists, such as Elizabeth Cady Stanton and numerous others, essentially claimed that women who took on the "feminist dress" look without being fully knowledgeable of all the accompanying issues were imposters.
+Feminists, such as Elizabeth Cady Stanton and many others, essentially claimed that women who took on the "feminist dress" look without being fully knowledgeable of all the accompanying issues were imposters.
 They were concerned that individuals could demonstrate reform without actually being an expert in the issues.
 In the Sibyl poem, the feeling and element of reform was demonstrated through simplicity and the subtle appreciation of this small step in women's fashion in parallel to a small step for women in general.
 During the 1850s, feminist reformers were fighting numerous battles to bring about change and further equality to women everywhere.
 Feminists believed that it was more important to focus on the issues, and that giving in to fashionable trends was exactly what they were battling against.
-This now popularized simple change in dress symbolically furthered women's liberation.
+However, the simple change in popular dress symbolically furthered women's liberation.